-An assurance engagement is when a company asks an independent expert to give an opinion or conclusion on a subject in exchange for a fee.
+An assurance engagement is when a company asks an independent expert to give comfort on a metric or statement made by the company in exchange for a fee.
 Such assurance may be done upon recommendation of investors that want a third-party independent opinion to enhance for instance their confidence in the company’s metrics and targets.

 The independent expert that provides this service can be the statutory auditor, another independent assurance practitioner working in an accountancy firm, or another assurance service provider who should all be subject to appropriate ethical and quality management requirements.

 Assurance on sustainability information can either be provided via a limited assurance engagement or a reasonable assurance engagement.